-Bemidji State University Compliance
+Bemidji State University Compliance Advisement of student-athletes

-DI NCAA Progress Towards Degree 101: The Basics
+Division I (Men's and Women's Hockey) NCAA Progress Towards Degree 101: The Basics

-What is "Progress Towards Degree"?:
+What is "Progress Towards Degree":

 Progress Towards Degree is a bylaw in the NCAA handbook that requires student-athletes to enroll and pass courses that fall into their degree program.
-The rationale behind this bylaw is to prohibit student-athletes from enrolling in "easy" courses during the academic year so they can solely focus on their particular sport.
+The rationale behind this bylaw is to ensure student-athletes are maintaining progress toward graduation and taking courses that will aid them in ultimately achieving an undergraduate degree within five years.

-What counts as "Progress Towards Degree"?:
+What counts as "Progress Towards Degree":

-In a student-athlete's first two years of full-time enrollment, virtually anything counts, with one particular exception.
-If a student needs to enroll in a developmental course (such as MATH 0800) then we can only count that math course during their first year of enrollment, including summer.
+A student-athlete's first four full time semesters, virtually anything counts, with one particular exception.
+If a student needs to enroll in a developmental course (such as MATH 0800) then the course will only count if it is a prerequisite for a specific course acceptable for any degree program, it is given the same weight as others at BSU in determining full-time status, any noncredit courses may not exceed the maximum institutional limit, and may not count more than 12 hours and the course must be taken in the student-athlete's first academic year of collegiate enrollment, including summer.
 Beginning of a student-athlete's third year of enrollment, credits taken by the student-athlete must be towards their designated degree program.
-A student-athlete in their third year and beyond is permitted to take: remaining liberal education requirements, courses within a student's major and minor.
+A student-athlete in their third year and beyond is permitted to take remaining liberal education requirements and courses within a student's major.
+See below for information on counting credits towards minors and certificate programs.